Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 Environmental Impact Studies

-Developers often need to conduct Environmental Impact Assessments (EIAs).
 As a seller, your negotiation of the contract should secure robust environmental indemnities from the buyer.
-This ensures that you are held harmless from any contamination or disturbance their testing might cause and that they are obligated to share all findings with you, especially if the deal is terminated.
+Your real estate attorney should draft language that ensures you are held harmless from any contamination or disturbance their testing might cause—particularly relevant if they're drilling soil borings or test pits—and that they are obligated to share all findings with you, especially if the deal is terminated.

 Dealing with Protected Areas or Species